-You don’t need a fancy calculator to figure out that back-to-school shopping can put a major strain on your family’s finances.
-The National Retail Federation reports that the average family spends close to $700 on back-to-school shopping every year.
+Back-to-school shopping can put a major strain on your family’s finances.
+The National Retail Federation reports that the average family expects to spend close to $800 on back-to-school shopping this year.
 Between the costs of clothes, backpacks and school supplies, it’s easy to see how it all adds up.

 For families who need them, free school supplies are available through a number of outlets around the country.
-Here are nine places to start your search.
+Here are eight places to start your search.

 If you’re searching for free school supplies, your child’s school is one of the first places you should look for help.
-Reach out to your child’s teacher or a school administrator to see if there are any programs available for kids in need.
-Some teachers may also sign up for programs that provide extra classroom supplies, such as the SupplyAClassroom.org Program through the Kids in Need Foundation.
+Reach out to your child’s teacher, school administrator or school district to see if there are any local programs available for kids in need.

 A number of public schools in Massachusetts, for example, provide supplies for students in need.
 “All of our students deserve equal access to the tools they need to succeed,” says Rebecca Smoler, English Language Coordinator for Sharon Public Schools in Massachusetts.
 “We want our kids to be able to focus on learning and not have to worry about whether they have a pencil, binder or calculator — or how they’re going to acquire them.”